eibenp/homebridge-gree-airconditioner/README.md

 * maximumTargetTemperature - maximum target temperature accepted by the device (default is 30 °C, must be specified in Degrees Celsius, valid values: 16-30)
 * xFanEnabled - automatically turn on xFan functionality in supported device modes (xFan actual setting is not modified by the Home App if disabled)
 * temperatureSensor - control additional temperature sensor accessory in Home App (disabled = do not add to Home App / child = add as a child accessory / separate = add as a separate (independent) accessory)
-* overrideDefaultVerticalSwing - by default this plugin does not change the vertical swing position of the AC unit but some devices do not keep the original vertical position set by the remote control if controlled from Homebridge and return back to device default position; this setting allows to override the default position -> if AC unit is set to default vertical swing position Homebridge modifies it to a predefined position (set by defaultVerticalSwing) (Never = turn off override, let device use default / After power on = override default position on each power on / After power on and swing disable = override default position on each power on and each time when swing is switched to disabled)
+* overrideDefaultVerticalSwing - by default this plugin does not change the vertical swing position of the AC unit but some devices do not keep the original vertical position set by the remote control if controlled from Homebridge and return back to device default position; this setting allows to override the default position -> if AC unit is set to default vertical swing position Homebridge modifies it to a predefined position (set by defaultVerticalSwing) (Never (0) = turn off override, let device use default / After power on (1) = override default position on each power on / After power on and swing disable (2) = override default position on each power on and each time when swing is switched to disabled)
-* defaultVerticalSwing - specify the vertical swing position to be used instead of device default when overriding is enabled (Device default = use device default, same position as used by device by default without overriding / one of the following 5 positions: fixed Highest, fixed Higher, fixed Middle, fixed Lower, fixed Lowest)
+* defaultVerticalSwing - specify the vertical swing position to be used instead of device default when overriding is enabled (Device default (0) = use device default, same position as used by device by default without overriding / one of the following 5 positions: fixed Highest (2), fixed Higher (3), fixed Middle (4), fixed Lower (5), fixed Lowest (6))
 * disabled - set to true if you do not want to control this device in the Home App (old devices can be removed using this parameter)

 ![Homebridge UI](./uiconfig.jpg)